 Today you will join a midday city tour of Colombo; which will give you a glimpse of Colombo’s architecture, art and culture.
 You will be brought back to your hotel at the conclusion of your city tour where you will spend the night.

-Today you will leave for the ancient city of Pollonnaruwa which is yet another ancient city of the cultural triangle.
+Today you will leave for the ancient city of Polonnaruwa which is yet another ancient city of the cultural triangle.
 It was made capital after the fall of Anuradhapura in 993 BC.
 Here you will witness the famed monumental ruins of the famous garden city created by King Parakramabahu I in the 12th century and also the Brahmanic monuments build during the Chola invasion.
 The most significant being the Library Monastery, The Citadel and the palace complex and the Vatadage.
-You will then be transferred back to your hotel for an afternoon at leisure.
+On conclusion of your tour, you will be transferred to Habarana for your Overnight Stay.

 Today you will visit the cave temple complex of Dambulla which is known to be one of the larges cave temples of south Asia.
 Here you will witness ancient rock paintings of Lord Buddha.
+After your visit you will proceed to Sigiriya, a massive rock fortress which rises 600 feet from the green scrub jungle to accentuate the lucid blue of the sky.
+Built in the 5th century BC, it is one of the best architectural feats of the ancient world.
+Its key features being the frescos and its landscaped garden which is known to be Asia’s oldest surviving landscaped garden.
 You will then be transferred back to your hotel for an over night stay in Dambulla.

 You leave for the Pinnawala elephant orphanage a sanctuary for orphaned elephants, located in a vast span of lush greenery.
 Here you will be given an opportunity to feed the elephants during the feeding times.
 Concluding your visit to the elephant orphanage you will journey to the misty hill country of Kandy.
 Indulge in the rich history and culture of Kandy by embarking on a city tour.
 You will also be taken to visit a bazaar, an arts and craft centre, a gem museum and lapidary where you may indulge in some shopping.
 Having concluded your city tour you will be transferred to you hotel in Kandy for rest and relaxation.
 The last event of the day will be to witness a beautiful cultural show.
 You will then be transferred to your hotel for your overnight stay in Kandy.